schneidmaster/react-testing/README.md

 2. Install dependencies: `yarn install`

-3. To run the app locally: `yarn start` and then visit [http://localhost:3000](http://localhost:3000) in your browser
+3. To run the app locally: start the mock API with `yarn api`; in a separate terminal, start the React app with `yarn start`; and visit [http://localhost:3000](http://localhost:3000) in your browser

 4. To run the tests: `yarn test`